-Our cat door has gone through three major design changes.
+Our cat door has gone through four major design changes.
 The initial design was fine for our use – but it had too many nonstandard parts and was too difficult to install.
 So we simplified it.

 In our second design, we were making the wood frames from solid wood blanks.
 These met our aesthetics criteria, however, they were not strong enough.
 We introduced Baltic Birch frames to address this quality issue.
 Furniture-grade Baltic Birch is attractive, can be painted or stained and is very strong and durable.

 Our third design change resulted from a supplier problem.
 We were using a brush made by a large company.
 Rubbermaid Corporation, a very large company, bought this company out and decided to discontinue the brush line we had been using.
 We weren’t (and still aren’t) big enough for Rubbermaid to care about our business.
 So, after a country-wide search, we found a very stable, high-quality family-owned brush manufacturer in Vermont.
 This whole painful experience turned out to be a real blessing.
 Our new brush is perfect and our new supplier is a delight to work with!

 Our fourth design phase occcurred in 2020.
 We introduced our new ECO Model!

 We started our business by selling online through our website.
 Then AMAZON came along – then Chewy, etc. We learned that these powerhouse marketing companies had a lot to offer.
 Direct sales has a larger profit margin.
 However, much of our business today is wholesale to these marketing giants…………..

 Challenges in Running a Small Business